FlowFuse/website/src/blog/2024/04/flowfuse-dedicated.md

 <!--more-->

 At FlowFuse, we cater to a diverse spectrum of clients, ranging from burgeoning startups to formidable global enterprises.
 It's clear that a one-size-fits-all approach to deployment doesn't align with the varied needs of our customer base.
-The stakes for compliance and security have never been higher.
+FlowFuse's product already has flexible deployment options, ranging from FlowFuse Cloud, to a cloud environment of your choosing, to your own hardware on-premise.
+Allowing our customers to achieve compliance even in the stringent regulatory frameworks.
 Even sectors not traditionally bound by stringent regulatory frameworks are finding compliance to be a critical factor impacting productivity and profitability.

 Here’s what sets FlowFuse Dedicated apart: